kekscom/osmbuildings/README.md

 Everything can be done in different Geo enabled databases too.
 For now we just go MySQL.
 For those who have trouble importing the data into MySQL or running a different server, <a href="https://twitter.com/D_Guidi">Diego Guidi</a> did a great job creating a Shapefile.

-2. You will need to import OSM building data from /server/data/buildings-berlin.mysql.zip.
+2. You will need to create your database table using the dump file /server/data/mysql-CREATE_TABLE.sql .
+Then import building data, i.e. from /server/data/mysql-berlin.zip.
 Either upload this directly in PhpMyAdmin or unpack and import as you like.

 3. Make sure PHP is running and create a /server/config.php file for your setting s and database credentials.
 Or just adapt and rename /server/config.sample.php for your needs.